ky1ejs/osx-box-bootstrap/vmsetup/README.md

 After the OS Install wait at least 10 minutes - for OS X indexing and other system maintenance processes.

+**important**

+* when you create the OS X user the username should be "vagrant" and the password should be "vagrant" too

 ## Manual setup steps